mistydemeo/tigerbrew/share/doc/homebrew/FAQ.md

 <a name="uninstall"></a>

 ### How do I uninstall Homebrew?
-Assuming you have Tigerbrew installed in `/usr/local`, along with `curl` from Tigerbrew.
-Otherwise substitute `/usr/local` for the prefix you are using.
+Assuming you have Tigerbrew installed in `/usr/local`, otherwise substitute `/usr/local` for the prefix you are using.
 To uninstall Tigerbrew, paste the command below in a terminal prompt.

 ```bash
 /usr/local/Library/Homebrew/vendor/portable-ruby/current/bin/ruby -e "$(/usr/local/Library/Homebrew/vendor/portable-curl/current/bin/curl -fsSL https://raw.githubusercontent.com/Homebrew/install/d8aeae7efb14ed9e4f7934b4782f04d5305562cc/uninstall)"